waylonflinn/re/README.md

 As the name suggests we automatically wrap your function in a standard `try` block and, if an exception occurs, call it again according to the retry schedule.

-This first function passed to `re.try` should take 3 arguments like this:
+This first function passed to `re.try` should take 2 arguments like this:

-    function operation(retryCount, fail, callback)
+    function operation(retryCount, done)

 The `retryCount` argument is the number of the current retry.
 It'll be zero the first time and get bigger every time.

-The `fail` argument is a function to call if you encounter a fail condition in your operation.
-This let's us know we need to try again.
+The `done` argument is a function to call when you've completed your operation.
-If you don't call `fail` and no exception happens, you're done.
-You can pass an `err` argument to the `fail` function.
+If you encounter an error condition in your operation, pass in the Error object as the first argument.
+If you don't encounter an error, pass in a falsy first argument (null works).
+If you give us a falsy error and no exception happens, we call your callback with all the arguments passed into this function.

-The `callback` argument is the callback function you passed into `re.try`.
-It should be a function that takes an `err` parameter as it's first argument.
-The rest of the arguments are up to you.
-Call this when you succeed.
-We'll call it with the last exception or whatever you passed to the last `fail`, when too many failures happen.
+The second function passed to `re.try` can take as many arguments as you like but should always start with an error parameter.
+This will be called with a falsy first parameter, if no error happens.

 The `re.do` function is like `re.try` expect it doesn't wrap your operation in a `try...catch`.